-- i. to provide advice and make recommendations to the Commissioner of Corrective Services with respect to the following: - a. the security classification of Serious Offenders, - b. the placement of Serious Offenders, - c. developmental programs provided for Serious Offenders, - the designation of inmates as High Security, Extreme High Security, Extreme High Risk Restricted and National Security Interest (including the revocation or variation of any such designation), and - e. the management of High Security, Extreme High Security, Extreme High Risk Restricted inmates and National Security Interest (including the periodic review of that management), and - ii. to perform such other functions as may be prescribed by the regulations in relation to the management of Serious Offenders and other inmates, - iii. to provide reports and advice to the State Parole Authority concerning consideration for the release on parole of Serious Offenders, - iv. to prepare and submit Reports to the Supreme Court of NSW with respect to applications under Schedule 1 to the Crimes (Sentencing Procedure) Act 1999, - v. to review segregated and protective custody directions on application made by a relevant inmate to the Council, - vi. to provide Reports and Advice to the Minister and to such other persons or bodies as may be prescribed by the regulations.
+- i. to provide advice and make recommendations to the Commissioner of Corrective Services with respect to the following: - a. the security classification of Serious Offenders, - b. the placement of Serious Offenders, - c. the case plans, including program pathways, of Serious Offenders - the designation of inmates as High Security, Extreme High Security, Extreme High Risk Restricted and National Security Interest (including the revocation or variation of any such designation), and - e. the management of High Security, Extreme High Security, Extreme High Risk Restricted inmates and National Security Interest (including the periodic review of security classification, placement and case plans), and - ii. to perform such other functions as may be prescribed by the regulations in relation to the management of Serious Offenders and other inmates, - iii. to provide reports and advice to the State Parole Authority concerning consideration for the release on parole of Serious Offenders, - iv. to prepare and submit Reports to the Supreme Court of NSW with respect to applications under Schedule 1 to the Crimes (Sentencing Procedure) Act 1999, - v. to review segregated and protective custody directions on application made by a relevant inmate to the Council, - vi. to provide Reports and Advice to the Minister and to such other persons or bodies as may be prescribed by the regulations.